Ultimate Guide to the Chase Sapphire Preferred® Card

 I’ll say it again and i’ll say it again.
 TRANSFERRING YOUR POINTS is the KEY to unlocking SO MUCH MORE VALUE out of your points.
 There is a reason why people are OBSESSED about their travel reward credit cards and not their cash back credit cards.

-You can transfer your Chase Ultimate Rewards points to 11 airline partners and 3 hotel partners at a 1:1 ratio.
-For example, if I transfer 20,000 Chase Ultimate Rewards points to Hyatt, my points will turn into 20,000 Hyatt points.
-Then I can book a Hyatt stay with Hyatt points on Hyatt’s website.
+You can transfer your Chase points from your Chase Sapphire Preferred to 11 airline partners and 2 hotel partners at a 1:1 ratio and to Hyatt at a 4:3 ratio.
+For example, if I transfer 20,000 Chase Ultimate Rewards points to Southwest, my points will turn into 20,000 Southwest Rapid Rewards points.
+Then I can book a Southwest flight with Southwest points on Southwest’s website.

 Not all transfer partners are a good value and sometimes it’s a better deal to book through Chase Travel℠ than to transfer your points.
-However, transferring to certain transfer partners like Hyatt and Southwest are very beginner friendly “sweet spots” where you can get a lot more value out of your points.
+However, transferring to certain transfer partners are very beginner friendly “sweet spots” where you can get a lot more value out of your points.

 Airline Transfer Partners: